How to Start a Hair Salon in New Hampshire (2026)

 Requirement Agency Cost Timeline

-Cosmetology school (1,500 hours) NH-licensed cosmetology school $8,000-$20,000 for full program Before applying for individual license
+Cosmetology school (1,500 hours) NH-licensed cosmetology school $10,000-$23,000 program tuition Before applying for individual license

-LLC formation NH Secretary of State $100-$102 1-3 business days
+LLC formation NH Secretary of State — QuickStart $100-$102 1-3 business days

-Annual LLC report NH Secretary of State $100/year (due April 1) Annual
+Annual LLC report NH Secretary of State $100/year; due April 1 Annual

-General liability insurance Private carrier $500-$1,500/year Before operating
+General liability insurance Licensed private carrier $500-$1,500/year Before opening

 How to Start a Hair Salon in New Hampshire (Step by Step)